Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Retrieves the list of interconnect locations available to the specified project.
 */
 await gapi.client.compute.interconnectLocations.list({ project: "project",  });

 /*
+Returns the details for the specified interconnect remote location.
+Gets a list of available interconnect remote locations by making a list() request.
+*/
+await gapi.client.compute.interconnectRemoteLocations.get({ interconnectRemoteLocation: "interconnectRemoteLocation", project: "project",  });

+/*
+Retrieves the list of interconnect remote locations available to the specified project.
+*/
+await gapi.client.compute.interconnectRemoteLocations.list({ project: "project",  });

+/*
 Deletes the specified Interconnect.